Jamesits/linux-gre-keepalive/README.md

 ip link set dev gre0 xdp off
 ```

-Loading a program on other types of interfaces is an undefined behavior.
+Loading an executable on other types of interfaces is considered an undefined behavior.

 ## Caveats